 - Are you – as a personal trainer – even allowed to recommend supplements?

-In my review Should Personal trainers Recommend Supplements, I told you about how a young woman died as a direct result of the supplements her personal trainer recommended.
+In my review Should Personal trainers Recommend Supplements, I told you how a young woman died as a direct result of the supplements her personal trainer recommended.
 The trainer should have known better…

 For more info on this, see my supplement website.
-I've spent over 15 years investigating them.

 Fact.
 Personal trainer insurance probably won't cover you if you are sued due to dietary supplement recommendations.